USS Isla de Cuba: Characteristics

 In January 1886, Spain placed orders for two small protected cruisers, Isla de Luzón and Isla de Cuba with the British shipbuilding company Armstrongs to be built at their Elswick, Tyne and Wear shipyard.
 The ship had a standard displacement of 1038 t, but reached 1053 t during sea trials.
-The ship measured 184 ft 10 in long between perpendiculars and 197 ft overall with a beam of 29 ft 11 in and a draught of 12 ft 6 in.
+The ship measured 184 ft 10 in long between perpendiculars and 197 ft overall with a beam of 29 ft 11 in and a draft of 12 ft 6 in.
 The ship was powered by steam from two cylindrical boilers fed to two sets of horizontal triple expansion engines constructed by R & W Hawthorn Leslie.
-At natural draught, the engines were design to create 1700 ihp with a maximum speed of 14 kn and 2200 ihp at forced draught with a maximum speed of 15 kn.
-However, on trials, Isla de Cuba created 1897 ihp at natural draught and reached 14.03 kn over six hours and 2627 ihp at forced draught reaching 15.92 kn at the measured mile.
+At natural draft, the engines were design to create 1700 ihp with a maximum speed of 14 kn and 2200 ihp at forced draft with a maximum speed of 15 kn.
+However, on trials, Isla de Cuba created 1897 ihp at natural draft and reached 14.03 kn over six hours and 2627 ihp at forced draft reaching 15.92 kn at the measured mile.
 The ships had capacity for 160 t of coal for fuel.

 The ship was built with a main armament of six 12 cm guns, with a secondary battery of four 6-pounder (57 mm guns), and three 14 in torpedo tubes.
-The ship's protective armour deck had a thickness of between 2+1/2 to 1 in, while the ship's conning tower had 2 in of armour.
+The ship's protective armor deck had a thickness of between 2+1/2 to 1 in, while the ship's conning tower had 2 in of armor.
 Isla de Cuba had a steel hull and one funnel.
 Having a wide beam for her length, she had poor seakeeping qualities and tended to bury her bow in waves.
 The vessel had a complement of 164.